Whisper of the Heart: Release

-English release
+English dub release

-An English dub of this film was produced by Walt Disney Pictures in 2003, but it wouldn't be released until March 7, 2006, when it came out on DVD.
+An English dub of this film was produced by Walt Disney Pictures in 2003, but it would not be released until March 7, 2006, when it came out on DVD.
 Turner Classic Movies televised both the dubbed and subbed versions on January 19, 2006 as part of their month-long celebration of Miyazaki in honor of his birthday, January 5.
-The reason for the long delay was due to rights issues surrounding "Take Me Home, Country Roads", as it's a major plot point in the movie.
+The reason for the long delay was due to rights issues surrounding "Take Me Home, Country Roads", as it is a major plot point in the movie.

-The English title, Whisper of the Heart, was created by Studio Ghibli and used on several officially licensed "character goods" released around the same time as the film was released in theaters in Japan.
+The English title, Whisper of the Heart, was created by Studio Ghibli and used on merchandise released around the time of the film's release in Japan.

 The North American Blu-ray was released by Walt Disney Studios Home Entertainment on May 22, 2012, alongside Castle in the Sky and The Secret World of Arrietty.
 GKIDS & Shout!
-Factory re-issued the film on Blu-ray and DVD on January 16, 2018 under a new deal with Studio Ghibli.
+Factory re-issued the film on Blu-ray and DVD on January 16, 2018, under a new deal with Studio Ghibli.

 Reception

 Whisper of the Heart was the highest-grossing Japanese film on the domestic market in 1995, earning ¥1.85 billion in distribution income, and grossing ¥3.15 billion in total box office revenue.
 It grossed $34.9 million worldwide.

-The review aggregator Rotten Tomatoes reported that 94% of critics have given the film a positive review based on 17 reviews, with an average rating of 7.6/10.
+The review aggregator Rotten Tomatoes reported that 95% of critics have given the film a positive review based on 19 reviews, with an average rating of 7.8/10.
 On Metacritic, the film has a weighted average score of 75 out of 100 based on 4 critic reviews, indicating "generally favorable reviews".
 Time Out London included Whisper of the Heart in their Top 50 Animated Film list.
 It was also included in Film4's Top 25 Animated Film list.
 On Anime News Network, Michael Toole gave it an overall grade of A−, calling it "beautiful and evocative; a fine tale of adolescent yearning and aspiration."

-General producer and screenwriter Hayao Miyazaki defended the film's ending, saying that it was his idea.
-Miyazaki wanted Shizuku and Seiji to "commit to something."

-Spin-off
+Adaptations

 Over the course of the film, Shizuku is working on a fantasy novel that revolves around a cat figurine, named The Baron, which she discovers in Mr. Nishi's antique store.
 In 2002, Studio Ghibli produced a spin-off film The Cat Returns, directed by Hiroyuki Morita and again featuring The Baron, and the stray cat, Muta, in the film.
-Later on, Muta and the crow (Toto, who is friends with him and the Baron) seem to appear in The Secret World of Arrietty as two skirmishing animals.

-Sequel

-In January 2020, Sony Pictures Entertainment announced that there will be a live-action film sequel.
+In January 2020, Sony Pictures Entertainment announced that there would be a live-action film sequel.
 The film stars Nana Seino as Shizuku and Tori Matsuzaka as Seiji.
-Yūichirō Hirakawa will direct.
+Yūichirō Hirakawa directed the film.
 It was released on October 14, 2022, after being postponed from its original release date of September 2020 due to the COVID-19 pandemic.